AnandhuArjunan/JDKManagerTool/README.md

 ## WorkspaceManagerTool ##

-Application that manages your Java Environments , Workspaces , IDEs ,SDKs .etc easily.
+A Tool that manages your Java Environments , Workspaces , IDEs ,SDKs .etc easily.
 No more trawling download pages, extracting archives, messing with _HOME and PATH environment variables.

 Note : Only Windows OS suppored.